maeneak/MauiHybridAuth/readme.md

     void Logout();
 }
 ```
 This class also handles calling localhost via the emulators and simulators for easy testing.
 See the [official documentation](https://learn.microsoft.com/dotnet/maui/data-cloud/local-web-services) for information on what you need to do to be able to call local services from emulators and simulators.

-This class could also use the `SecureStorage` API to store the user's token securely on the device, or handle any other platform specific functionality if needed.
+This class also uses the [`SecureStorage` API](https://learn.microsoft.com/en-us/dotnet/maui/platform-integration/storage/secure-storage?view=net-maui-9.0) to store the user's token securely on the device, and refreshes the token if it's almost expired so the user doesn't have to login every time.

 ### MAUI MauiProgram.cs
 The MAUI project's `MauiProgram.cs` file is where the `MauiAuthenticationStateProvider` is registered with the DI container.
 It also needs to register the Authorization core components where things like `AuthorizeView` are defined.